Is the Legislature's website accessible?

 We continually refine our website in an effort to conform to accessibility standards and provide our online information in an accessible format.

-In most Internet browsers, pressing Ctrl + Plus Sign (+) increases text size, and Ctrl + Minus Sign (-) decreases text size.
+Text Sizing: In most Internet browsers, pressing Ctrl + Plus Sign (+) increases text size, and Ctrl + Minus Sign (-) decreases text size.
 Pressing the Ctrl key while scrolling up or down with the mouse wheel will also change the text size in most browsers.
 Alternatively, click the menu at the top of your browser and look for the "zoom" or "text size" option.
 This will present you with choices for scaling the text to your preferred size.

-software that works especially well for people with disabilities?
-Please send your comments using the E-Government Usability/Accessibility Compliments and Concerns page.
+If you are having accessibility or usability problems with any Minnesota state government website or software or if you have used a state website or software that works especially well for people with disabilities, please send your comments to us by using the E-Government Usability/Accessibility Compliments and Concerns page

 Additional accessibility information is available in the FAQ - Disability Access, which includes information about wheelchair-accessibility, services for people who are blind or visually impaired, and services for people who are deaf or hard of hearing, among other topics.